 Together with the aforementioned mandatory documents, a SAD document is declared.

-Additional documents required depending on the type of goods:
+Additional documents are required depending on the type of goods:

 - a certificate of origin from the exporter, especially if there are customs allowances

 - in the case of goods covered by New Approach Directives – so-called CE certificate, test reports, declaration of conformity

 - a fumigation certificate issued by customs or sanitary authorities (e.g., for wooden pallets, grains)

 - if you are importing specimens of fauna and flora – a CITES certificate